-The Electoral College is meant to protect minority voting interests against the tyranny of the majority, and to prevent special interests not in the public interest.
+The Electoral College is meant to protect minority voting interests against the tyranny of the majority, and to prevent special interests, not in the public interest.
 However, while its purpose is virtuous and fair on paper, in practice, state-based rules and customs have largely undone its purpose.
-State-based rules and customs can be shown to be unfair in practice… using the same exact logic that is used to justify the framer’s creating a Republic with an electoral college in the first place.
+State-based rules and customs can be shown to be unfair in practice using the same exact logic that is used to justify the framer’s creating a Republic with an electoral college in the first place.

 How the Electoral College Works.

-What Should Change With Voting in the United States?
+How Might we Change With Voting in the United States?

-How Do We Make Voting More Fair?
+How Can We Make Voting More Fair?

-Winner Take All vs Proportional Primaries – STUFF YOU SHOULD KNOW.
+Winner Take All vs. Proportional Primaries – STUFF YOU SHOULD KNOW.

 MPR News: Instant Runoff Voting Explained.
 People should be able to vote for more than one candidate to express their order of preference.